stroxler/music-notes/maj7b5-chords.md

   [Jens Larson on borrowing from minor](https://jenslarsen.nl/tag/neapolitan-chord/), covers bVI and bII
 - Discussions
   - [a reddit thread](https://www.reddit.com/r/musictheory/comments/7fhxjv/in_what_context_can_i_use_a_maj711_chord/);
-    someone mentions another Wayne Shorter tune "Speak No Evil" as being in minor and using the neapolitan.
+    this is where "Speak No Evil" was pointed out to me.
   - [a thread on jazzguitar.be](https://www.jazzguitar.be/forum/comping-chords-chord-progressions/21893-theory-behind-using-m7-chords-dominants.html)
     which has several commenters including Jens Larsen.
     - Larsen specifically mentions that IVm over a flat 6 is a common way these